 Here is the first part of a three-part post looking at the seven Mallorcan hotels we enjoyed staying in during 2014.
 Just in case you’re thinking of a night away on this lovely Spanish island this year, and looking for somewhere to stay . . .

 Castell Son Claret, Es Capdellà

 Our stay was for Valentine’s and we took advantage of a special and fantastic-value package offered for Mallorca residents, which included dinner in Olivera.
 We had an excellent dinner, with great service.
-I was fortunate enough to dine later in the year in the acclaimed Zaranda.
-Chef Fernando Pérez Arellano is not Mallorcan, but he’s passionate about produce from the island – and it shows in every creative dish he produces.
 The hotel’s onsite bakery is a big bonus, and produces a variety of excellent breads, other baked goods, and home-made pasta.
 Now I do love good bread, and would probably make a Miss Piggy of myself if I stayed at Castell Son Claret for more than a night or two . . .